 Seth Godin puts a nice re-frame on this topic in his TED talk on Tribes:

 “Who exactly are you upsetting?
 Because if you’re not upsetting anyone, you’re not changing the status quo.”

 Expectations In The Arena

-When you go into The Arena with high expectations – expecting to be perfect and instantly successful – you set yourself up for failure.
+When you enter The Arena with high expectations – expecting to be perfect and instantly successful—you set yourself up for failure.

-It helps if you know what you’re getting into when you set out, so you’re not derailed by disappointment.
+It helps to know what you’re getting into when you set out so you’re not derailed by disappointment.

 Difficult, unpleasant, and embarrassing things will happen.

 Better to go with your eyes open, prepared to face the discomfort.